dlimx/davidli-prototype-2/content/posts/resolutions-2019/index.md

 ---

-### 2019
+#### 2019

 So my resolutions these year are much more nebulous than others (which have been along the lines of "Get 40 on the MCAT" or "Cook every day").
 I think in one way, it may make it easier to fail, when either anything (or nothing) would properly fulfill these resolutions.
 On the other hand, maybe these aren't so much hard goals but guidelines to live life by.
 I'll definitely be thinking of them throughout the year - reflecting on what I've done and the choices I've made - and refining my smaller goals to realign with what I want.
-Every three months I'll likely be reviewing my current actionable goals, just mindful of the long-term trajectory.
+Every three months I'll likely be reviewing my current actionable goals, just mindful of the long-term trajectory.'

+Also, if you're in Toronto (or will come through at any point), come over for dinner.
+Drop me a line at [me@davidli.io](mailto:me@davidli.io) or just message me!

 And hopefully, by the end of the year, I'll feel that these have be fulfilled.
 It's likely that there will be many moments where I forget, but that's okay.
 It's a new year, with a new me.